 - Value pricing prevents upsells and scope creep.
 Because the work is defined in advance, you need not worry about being nickel-and-dimed for additional services.

 These advantages make value pricing a good fit for most legal matters.
 It is not, however, an invitation to take advantage of the attorney’s time and effort.
 For value pricing to work, each party to the representation must treat the other with understanding and respect.
-Here are a few pointers for effective use of value pricing.
+Here are a few pointers for the effective use of value pricing.

 - Items that are not included in the scope of work are not included in the fee quote.
 If additional services are needed, the attorney will either quote a separate fixed fee or handle the work on an hourly basis.

 - Unless specifically included in the fee, the fixed fee does not include third-party costs.

 - Value pricing assumes that the client will respond promptly and that the representation will be concluded promptly.

 - Value pricing also assumes that the client will review any documents when requested so that the attorney can make any necessary changes in a timely manner.
 Value pricing does not give the client lifetime access to request document changes months after the representation begins.

 - Value pricing assumes that the attorney has complete and accurate information about the representation.
 The attorney is not responsible for changes to the facts that substantially affect the scope of work.
 If new information or a change in circumstances occurs, the attorney may need to increase fees (either by quoting additional flat fees or by switching to hourly billing).

 Following these guidelines will help ensure a successful pricing outcome for both client and attorney.